 - 1. Competition is open to any student of the University who is registered in Cornell University in the term in which the prize is awarded and who has not received a baccalaureate or first degree. - 2.
 A prize shall be awarded only for a play on an American theme, as the terms of the bequest require. - 3.
 A competitor may submit as many as three plays, but no competitor shall be eligible for more than one prize. - 4.
 A winner of the first prize shall not be eligible for subsequent competition. - 5.
-Plays offered in competition shall be typewritten on one side of paper 81⁄2 by 11 inches in size, and double-spaced.
+Plays offered in competition shall be typewritten on one side of paper 8 by 101⁄2 inches in size, and double-spaced.
 Minor corrections only may be made in writing; corrections involving five or more words must be typewritten.
 Each play must be signed with an assumed name.
-The real name of the competitor is to be enclosed in a sealed envelope superscribed with the assumed name.

-6. The manuscript, in flat sheets, and the sealed envelope are to be enclosed together in a wrapper superscribed with the name of the competition and deposited with the Registrar at or before 12 o'clock noon of February 1, or at or before noon of February 2 in the event that February 1 falls on a Sunday.

-7. The plays shall be examined and the prize awarded by a committee of three appointed each year by the President from the University faculty.

-8. The manuscript copies of the successful plays shall be deposited by the Dean of the University Faculty in the University Library, and the Library's rules governing the circulation of manuscripts shall apply thereto.
+The real name of the competitor is to be enclosed in a sealed envelope superscribed with the assumed name. - 6.
+The manuscript, in flat sheets, and the sealed envelope are to be enclosed together in a wrapper superscribed with the name of the competition and deposited with the Registrar at or before 12 o'clock noon of February 1. - 7.
+The plays shall be examined and the prize awarded by a committee of three appointed each year by the President from the University Faculty. - 8.
+The manuscript copies of the successful plays shall be deposited by the Dean of the University Faculty in the University Library, and the Library's rules governing the circulation of manuscripts shall apply thereto.
 The plays shall be typewritten in a way suitable for deposit in the Library and shall be fastened within a manila cover or otherwise bound.
-The University reserves the right of publishing the plays and of producing them through the University Theatre.

-9. In case none of the plays submitted shall, in the committee's judgment, reach a sufficiently high degree of excellence, the prize shall not be awarded.
+The University reserves the right of publishing the plays and of producing them through the University Theatre. - 9.
+In case none of the plays submitted shall, in the committee's judgment, reach a sufficiently high degree of excellence, the prize will not be awarded.